List of Questions for Sales Candidates

 Job History Questions

 - Describe your last three positions.
-(If the candidate asks for clarification, ask him to tell you about job responsibilities, quota requirements, day-to-day activities, type of sales, how he felt about the job and why he left.)
+(If the candidate asks for clarification, ask them to tell you about job responsibilities, quota requirements, day-to-day activities, type of sales, how they felt about the job and why they left.)

 - How did you get along with the other members of your last sales team?
 Why?